 The validation scope is defined as an independent and objective review of the project design document (PDD).
-The PDD is reviewed against the criteria stated in Article 12 of the Kyoto Protocol, the CDM modalities and procedures as agreed in the Marrakech Accords and the relevant decisions by the CDM Executive Board.
-The validation team has, based on the recommendations in the Validation and Verification Manual /4/, and employed a risk-based approach, focusing on the identification of significant risks for project implementation and the generation of CERs.
+The PDD is reviewed against Kyoto Protocol criteria for the CDM, the CDM rules and modalities as agreed in the Marrakech Accords and relevant decisions by the CDM Executive Board, including the baseline and monitoring methodology ACM0009.
+Based on the recommendations in the Validation and Verification Manual /6/, the validation team has employed, a risk-based approach focusing on the identification of significant risks for project implementation and the generation of CERs.